oniony/TMSU/README.md

   * Added support for tag values, e.g. 'country=uk'.
   * Added support for querying files based upon tag values, e.g. 'year > 2000'.
+  * Added ability to configure which fingerprint algorithm to use.
+  * 'tags', 'files' and 'values' commands now format into columns unless overriden with the -1 option.
   * Significant performance improvements.
   * Bug fixes.